 Not really.
 The idea of lower barometric pressure on Mars is interesting because it’s rarely considered.
 Burroughs (using 1912 science, of course), assumed that with a thinner atmosphere, the weight of the air itself would not be pressing down on Carter as it did on Earth.
 However, when it comes to gases, barometric pressure has very little affect on weight.
 If it did, I’d move my fat ass to Denver and become a basketball star.

 Also, it’s important to note that the air isn’t just thinner on Mars.
 Compared to Earth, Mars barely has an atmosphere, with a barometric pressure hovering around 600 Pa, which is less than 1% of Earth’s atmosphere of 101.3 kPa.
 He’d pretty much die of explosive decompression upon arrival.

 But gravity is less forceful on Mars, isn’t it?

 Absolutely, it is.
 The acceleration due to gravity on Mars is only 3 m/s/s, compared to the 9.8 m/s/s we’re used to on Earth.
-In other words, things weigh roughly one-third on Mars that they do on Earth.
+In other words, things weigh roughly one-third on Mars than they do on Earth.
 This would definitely allow John Carter to leap several feet in the air and maybe even jump over people and Martians.
 However, leaping over buildings and especially the equivalent of several city blocks would be out of the question.

-With little affect from the low barometric pressure and one-third gravity, Carter would basically be able to jump three times as high as he could on Earth, or three times as far.
+With little effect from the low barometric pressure and one-third gravity, Carter would basically be able to jump three times as high as he could on Earth, or three times as far.
 Not thirty.
 Or three hundred.
 Not even Taylor Kitsch could do this.